unnc-idl-ucc/Scences-OpenDS/README.md

 size scale in 3 dimensions|	(2f, 2f, 2f);
 Rotation in 3 dimensions	|(0f, 3.1415f, 0);
 Position in 3 dimensions	|(-5f, -1.1f, -200f);

+The first three line is read the model file.
+The forth line is set the size of the model.
+The fifth line is set the rotation of the model.
+The sixth line define the position of the moedel in the scene.

 Light
 -----